I know that the number four is yellow, but I have a friend who insists four is red.

 "If you tell me that your letter 'J' is a very particular shade of powder blue … I can test you on that and have you identify exactly the shade that best matches," Eagleman said.
 "If you're just being poetic or metaphorical or making something up, then you can't capture those colors again.
 But if you're really synesthetic, then you'll be able to pick exactly those colors out years later."

-Researchers also look at synesthetes' brains.
+Researchers are taking this approach to look at synesthetes' brains.
 Using positron-emission tomography and functional magnetic resonance imaging, they've found that people who report seeing colors in music, for example, have increased activation in the visual areas of the brain in response to sound.

-Pictured right are the regions of the brain that are thought to be cross-activated in grapheme-color synesthesia.
+Pictured above, for example, are the regions of the brain that are thought to be cross-activated in grapheme-color synesthesia.

 The pros and cons